 A memory-aware agent recalls prior cues, infers it’s leg day, and builds a response.
 The response is not just better — it’s aligned, informed, and personal.
 And that’s the gap memory fills.

-Stateless health bots often fail to track patient history, leading to redundant questions, ineffective guidance and in worst cases - potential misdiagnoses.
+Stateless health bots often fail to track patient history, leading to redundant questions, ineffective guidance, and, in the worst cases, potential misdiagnoses.

 🧠 What’s missing?

-Without these, personalization in healthcare becomes superficial and trust, once broken, is hard to regain.
+Without these, personalization in healthcare becomes superficial, and trust, once broken, is hard to regain.
+See how this plays out in a compliant, production setting in mem0-for-healthcare-agents-compliant-memory-for-triage-and-care.

 In e-commerce, personalization drives engagement, conversion, and retention.
 Stateless agents miss this by treating every query as a standalone intent.